Dog Sports Competition Prep

 Class Length: 50 minutes

-Fee: Registration fee of $120 includes 4 classes.
+Fee: Full Registration fee of $180 includes 6 classes.

 This class is just what it sounds like, Field Trips!